adriaaula/website/content/post/2020-11-24-obtaining-genomes-from-the-gem-db/index.en.md

     cd gem_db_subset/
     wget  https://portal.nersc.gov/GEM/genomes/genome_metadata.tsv

-To check the file I used Wei Shen [csvtk](https://github.com/shenwei356/csvtk).
+To check easily the structure of the data I used Wei Shen [csvtk](https://github.com/shenwei356/csvtk).
 It is a useful command-line tool to work both with csv and tsv.
 Yup, it is yet *another* tool to do things, maybe unnecessary.
 But I think it makes way easier some processes.
 Sorry not sorry ;^)

     # We discover the headers for each column
     csvtk headers -t genome_metadata.tsv